-For scale free networks, one has a common mathematical formalism but somewhat different mechanistic explanations in many of different domains (e.g. airline networks vs gene networks).
+For scale free networks, there exists a common mathematical formalism but somewhat different mechanistic explanations in many different domains (e.g. airline networks vs gene networks).
 Some of the domains share the same mechanistic explanation -- i.e. the scale-free structure in both protein-protein interaction and web-link networks can be explained by duplication and divergence.
-Moreover, this later commonality gives one additional intuition about the protein interaction network by comparison to the web-link network which is a bit more commonplace and connected with the average person's experience.
-This ability to get intuition about the often-arcane world of molecular biology by comparison to commonplace systems is even stronger for comparisons with social networks, where people have very strong intuition for how a system can work.
+Moreover, this later commonality provides one additional intuition about the protein interaction network through comparison to the web-link network, which is more commonplace and better connected with the average person's experience.
+This ability to gain intuition about the often-arcane world of molecular biology by comparison to commonplace systems is even stronger for comparisons with social networks, where people have very strong intuition for how a system can work.

 Looking for common design principles

-A good example of this type of comparison is with regard to hierarchy (see Box 1).
-Many biological networks, for instance transcription regulatory networks, have an intrinsic direction of information flow, forming a loose hierarchical organization.
-Likewise, many social structures naturally are organized into a hierarchical structure -- e.g. a militarily command chain or a corporate "org-chart" [36].
-In purest form of the military hierarchy each person on a lower-level reports to a single individual on a higher level and there are fewer and fewer individuals on the upper levels, eventually culminating in a single supreme commander at the top ruling over a whole army.
-This structure naturally leads information flow bottlenecks as all the orders and information related to many low-rank privates has to flow through a very limited number of mid-level corporeals and majors.
-In a biological hierarchy of TFs, one sees a somewhat similar pattern with high betweenness of bottlenecks in the middle.
-This bottlenecks create vulnerabilities (eg the major getting knocked out) .
-Moreover, in biological networks one can quantify this through measuring the essentiality of genes (and essentiality in certain conditions) in knockout experiments [[ref]].
-Hiearchies can insulate themselves from this vulnerability by allowing middle managers to co-regulate those under them.
-This eases information flow bottlenecks in an obvious way (eg if one major gets knocked out, the privates under him can receive orders from a second major) and many commenters have mentioned that in smoothly functionally social heirarchies it is imperative to have the middle managers working together. [[refs]] In looking at hte structure of biological rregulatory networks one can see they employ this strategy, often having two mid-level TFs co-regulate targets below them [38].
-Thus, one can get intuition for the reason for a particular biological structure through analogies to commonplace social networks.
+Transfering an intuitive understanding network hierarchy is a good example of this type of comparison (see Box 1).
+Many biological networks, such as transcription regulatory networks, have an intrinsic direction of information flow, forming a loose hierarchical organization.
+Likewise, many social structures are naturally organized into a hierarchical structure -- e.g. a militarily command chain or a corporate "org-chart" [36].
+In the purest form of the military hierarchy each person on a lower-level reports to a single individual on a higher level and there are fewer and fewer individuals on the upper levels, eventually culminating in a single supreme commander at the top ruling over an entire army.
+This structure naturally leads to information flow bottlenecks as all the orders and information related to many low-rank privates must flow through a very limited number of mid-level corporeals and majors.
+In a biological hierarchy of TFs, one sees a somewhat similar pattern with a high betweenness of bottlenecks in the middle.
+In many cases, these bottlenecks create vulnerabilities.
+Indeed, it has been shown that many of the bottlenecks are essential in gene knockout experiments [16].
+Hierarchies can insulate themselves from this vulnerability by allowing middle managers to co-regulate those under them.
+This eases information flow bottlenecks in an obvious way (if one major gets knocked out, the privates under him can receive orders from a second major).
+Many commenters have mentioned that, in order to function smoothly, it is imperative for social hierarchies to have middle managers working together [37].
+Strikingly, biological regulatory networks employ the same strategy by having two mid-level TFs co-regulate targets below them [38].
+Thus, one can get an intuition for the reason behind a particular biological structure through analogies to commonplace social networks.